Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Main results

 The $L^q$-Poincar\'e inequality thus implies a three-set isoperimetric inequality

 where

 \end{proof}

 To derive a three-set isoperimetric inequality corresponding to the $L^q$-log-Sobolev inequality, it is useful to analyze the properties of the function $x \mapsto x \cdot \log (1/x)$.
 The proof of the following lemma is provided in Appendix \ref{sec:appendixproofs}.
+Throughout, we adopt the convention that $0 \cdot \log (0) = 0$.

 \begin{lem} For $x \in [0,1]$, consider the function $ \rho(x) = x \cdot \log (1/x) $.
 Then: \begin{itemize} \item The function $\rho(x)$ is positive and achieves its maximum at $x = e^{-1}$. \item For all $x,h \in [0,1]$ such that $x + h \leq 1$, $ \rho(x+h) \geq \rho(x) - h $. \end{itemize} \end{lem}